Here are some key items to consider when preparing artwork:

 - The USPS has a myriad of regulations regarding mailers.
 If you are unsure of what applies to your project, please contact us and we will assist in avoiding potential problems.

 - If you wish to have the Union Label included on your printed pieces in a specific location, please let us know.
-Otherwise, will use our best judgment when positioning it.
+Otherwise, we will use our best judgment when positioning it.